vivaansinghvi07/fractal-points/README.md

 This function takes in a constant complex number, inputted with the prompt `a + bi`, where `a` is represented by `c` and `b` is represented by `d` within the code.
 Then, points are randomly generated, upon which the constant number is added, then the result is entered into the function again.
 Whichever points do not diverge to infinity are kept within the shape.

 ### Inputs
-- `a` and `b`: The user can enter the complex number here
+- `a` and `b`: The user can enter the complex number here.
+Recommended: Both between -1 and 1.
 - `Depth`: This is the amount of times the function is executed.
-Generally, greater depths tend to allow less points to pass the test
+Generally, greater depths tend to allow less points to pass the test.
+Recommended: 5-15.
-- `Bounds (x1 x2 y1 y2)`: This is simply the boundaries in which points are generated
+- `Bounds (x1 x2 y1 y2)`: This is simply the boundaries in which points are generated.
+Recommended: -2 2 -2 2.
 - `Point Count`: This is how many points are generated.
-The time can vary since shapes will have different sizes and 'tolerance'
+The time can vary since shapes will have different sizes and 'tolerance'.
+If you don't see updates in desired time, consider changing your depth / point count / constant.

 ### Output
 While calculating your points, the program will display messages telling you how many have been created.
 When it's done, a graph should automatically open on your computer, showing your completed shape.
 The graph can be manipulated using matplotlib's tools.